Yandex Cloud

 • Creating a service connection

-• Getting information about a service connection
+• Getting service connection info

 • Assigning an access policy in Object Storage for a service connection